ThinkTankShark/MVC-User-Login-Sinatra-Skeleton/README.md

 ### Purpose
-The Sinatra Skeleton with prebuilt Authentication + Styling
+The Sinatra skeleton with prebuilt authentication and custom CSS for styling:

 1. Provides a foundation for creating a new Sinatra application.
 2. Migration and model exists for User